 Each year group has the opportunity to study a variety of topics, which provide opportunities for individual, paired and group work.
-Discussion is a key component for the PSHE lessons, with girls encouraged to express their opinions and to listen to others'.
+Discussion is a key component of the PSHE lessons, with girls encouraged to express their opinions and to listen to the opinions of others.
 External speakers are invited to speak to pupils as appropriate.